puttak/bfb-pyrolyzer/README.md

 The BFB pyrolysis model was developed with Python 3.7 and requires the following packages:

+- Chemics
 - Matplotlib
 - NumPy
 - SciPy
 - Pandas

-- Chemics
+The main entry point for the program is `__main__.py` which is located in the `bfblib` package.
 To execute the model, clone this repository then run the following command from within the repo:

 ```bash
 # Run the BFB calculations for each case